-Aedes which is associated with transiting the Zeka Virus commonly known as the Yellow Fever mosquito or Asian Tiger Mosquito.
+Aedes is associated with transiting the Zeka Virus commonly known as the Yellow Fever Mosquito or the Asian Tiger Mosquito.

-The Aedes mosquito prefers to rest in lo vegetation such as plants and shrubs closer to the ground, unlike the culex and Anophets mosquito that bite in the evening or dawn and dusk the Aedes mosquito will bite in the daytime and prefers to lay its eggs in man-made habitats like ponds, bird baths, flower pots and fountains.
+The Aedes mosquito prefers to rest in lo vegetation such as plants and shrubs closer to the ground, unlike the culex and Anophets mosquito that bites in the evening or dawn and dusk, the Aedes mosquito will bite in the daytime and prefers to lay its eggs in man-made habitats like ponds, bird baths, flower pots, and fountains.

-Anopheles know as the Malaria mosquito because it is responsible for transmitting malaria Anophtes mosquitoes like to rest in shaded areas in corner and behind bushes and are most active at Dusk and Dawn, it prefers to lay eggs in clean fresh water.
+Anopheles known as the Malaria mosquito because it is responsible for transmitting malaria Anophtes mosquitoes like to rest in shaded areas in corners and behind bushes and are most active at Dusk and Dawn, it prefers to lay eggs in clean fresh water.

-Mosquitoes can rest under decks, in and under foliage, under soffits, and perimeter of homes and buildings.
+Mosquitoes can rest under decks, in and under foliage, under soffits, and on the perimeter of homes and buildings.

-Insecticides to control adult mosquito resting around your home or business along with larvicides to control mosquito larva in ares of standing water along with good cultural practices may be required to control mosquitoes.
+Insecticides to control adult mosquitoes resting around your home or business along with larvicides to control mosquito larva in areas of standing water along with good cultural practices may be required to control mosquitoes.

 Give us a call for more information about our natural and synthetic mosquito control service.